Almenon/AREPL-backend/README.md

 Starting = Starting or restarting.
 Ending = Process is exiting.
 Executing = Executing inputted code.
-Free = Waiting for inputted code.
+DirtyFree = evaluator may have been polluted by side-effects from previous code, but is free for more code.
+FreshFree = evaluator is ready for the first run of code

 ### constructor